TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 All wiring in this schematic focuses on:

+- The Jetson Nano (onboard computer).
+- A TP Link Archer T4U Plus USB Wi Fi adapter.
-- Connecting regulated **5 V** and **GND** from the Power subsystem to the Jetson Nano
+- Simple wiring to receive regulated 5 V from the Power subsystem.
-- Connecting the Jetson Nano to the USB Wi Fi adapter
-- Providing data interfaces to the Signal Processing and Programmable Drone subsystems
+- An optional status LED connected to a Jetson GPIO pin.

-For full details on how the 5 V supply is generated and protected, see the Power and Circuitry subsystem schematic **Powersubsystemlinkhere**.
+For full details on how the 5 V supply is generated and protected, see the Power and Circuitry subsystem schematic **[Power subsystem link here]**.

-## Schematic Overview (Text Representation)
+## Schematic Overview
+# [PUT SCHEMATIC HERE - FROM POWER - PSC1]

+# [PUT MANUFACTURER PCB HERE - PCB1]

-# PUT SCHEMATIC DIAGRAM HERE
+# [PUT DIAGRAM HERE - FC1]

 ## Notes